ASCCT 15th Annual Meeting Banner

 • Evening reception

-• Coffee, snacks, and beverages
+• Coffee, snacks, and beverages throughout the meeting days

 Registration is complimentary for all CE speakers.
-One speaker from each session will be provided with complimentary registration.
+One speaker from each regular session will be provided with complimentary registration.
 Contact your session chair or [email protected] for more information.

 See tables below for registration costs.
 If you are not an ASCCT member and would like to take advantage of member pricing, you will have the opportunity to join during registration.
 An annual membership is $75 (or $140 for two years) and student/trainee memberships are only $25.